ZelkeyZZ/barcode-label-generator/README.md

 # 🏷️ Barcode Label Generator

-A high-performance, 100% client-side web utility engineered to parse inventory manifests, compute mathematical compliance data, and render print-ready retail apparel labels.
+A high-performance, 100% client-side web utility engineered to generate, format, and print retail-compliant replacement labels for footwear inventory.

-While lightweight, this application features a reactive multi-pane layout separating the active layout workshop from a paginated global search index.
+This application features a reactive multi-pane layout separating the active label configuration workshop from a paginated global search index.

 ---

+## 📦 The Origin Story (Built on the Warehouse Floor)

+This project was born out of operational necessity during downtime in an inventory fulfillment warehouse.
+In logistics, shoes frequently require "reboxing" if the original manufacturer's packaging becomes water-damaged, crushed, or torn during transit.
+When a pair of shoes is migrated to a generic replacement box, the original barcode is lost—creating an un-scannable inventory bottleneck.

+To solve this without needing clunky enterprise warehouse management software, this lightweight utility was built to let floor staff drop an inventory CSV, instantly look up the shoe style, and print a perfect-fit replacement label to slap onto the new box.

+---

 ## ⚡ Technical Highlights

-Unlike basic barcode generators, this repository showcases advanced browser API implementations and optimized programmatic architectures:
+While designed for rapid utility on the warehouse floor, the application features advanced browser API implementations and optimized programmatic architectures:

 * **Automated Live Disk Polling:** Leveraging the modern **File System Access API** (`showOpenFilePicker`), the application safely acquires a continuous file handle.
 It actively monitors the file's metadata (`lastModified` and `size`) via a background interval loop, automatically hot-reloading changes in real-time when the underlying CSV database is updated on disk.
 * **Algebraic EAN-13 Check Digit Calculation:** Instead of relying on pre-calculated data strings, the system dynamically concatenates a commercial corporate prefix with an 8-digit unique SKU, passing the array through an algorithmic check routine using alternating structural weights: